Adri-md-1208/Memory-puzzle/README.md

 # Python-games
-I create some basic games with the pygame framework
+Pygame is a set of python modules designed to developing video games in 2D I used that library in order to develop some basic games